KarRzu/Weather-App/README.md

 :globe_with_meridians: <b>Weather App</b>

 Overview The Weather App is a web application that provides current weather information and forecasts for any city in the world.
 It uses the OpenWeatherMap API to fetch weather data and displays it in a user-friendly interface.
+This application is still in the development process

 📝 <b>Technologies: </b>
 <ul>